 In 1998, the Greens entered into a federal coalition with the Social Democrats; Joschka Fischer became the country's high-profile foreign minister and deputy chancellor.
 A key moment for the Greens came in a 1999 vote on the German participation in military missions in Kosovo, in which Joschka Fischer convinced the delegates at a party conference to give up on their pacifist agenda.

-The Greens deliberately chose to select two co-leaders of the party: one male, one female.
-Moreover, already in 1979, the party introduced a quota system regulating the gender proportions in leading positions, thereby requiring a minimum of 50 percent of all elected posts to be held by women.
+The Greens deliberately chose to select two co-leaders of the party: one male, one female, one of whom must come from the centrist, pragmatic wing of the party and the other from the leftist wing.
+Already in 1979, the party introduced a quota system regulating the gender proportions in leading positions, thereby requiring a minimum of 50 percent of all elected posts to be held by women.

 Re-orientation as environmentalism goes mainstream